Deformations of Toric Varieties via Minkowski Sum Decompositions of Polyhedral Complexes: Introduction.

-It is not common to use homogeneous coordinates on affine toric varieties, but this approach produced more deformations of affine toric varieties than Altmann's construction.
-Namely, we found deformations of an affine toric variety realized as complete intersections in another affine toric variety but the defining equations are in terms of homogeneous coordinates, and, in general, the embedded variety is not a complete intersection in terms of affine coordinate functions.
+It is not common to use homogeneous coordinates on affine toric varieties, but this approach produced more deformations of affine toric varieties than Altmann's construction in \cite{al2}.
+Namely, we found deformations of an affine toric variety realized as complete intersections in another affine toric variety but the defining equations are in terms of Cox homogeneous coordinates, and, in general, the embedded variety is not a complete intersection in terms of affine coordinate functions.
 This feature is very similar to the situation of a non-Cartier hypersurface in a weighted projective space.
-Globally it is given by one equation, and so it is a complete intersection in homogeneous coordinates even if we restrict to an affine open chart of the ambient space.
+Globally it is given by one equation, and so it is a complete intersection in homogeneous coordinates even if we restrict it to an affine open chart of the ambient space.
 However, since the degree is non-Cartier, the restriction of the hypersurface to some affine chart is not a complete intersection in terms of the coordinate functions of the chart.
-After the generalization of Altmann's construction for affine toric varieties, we just needed to translate our fan construction (which made the embedding) from \cite{m2} into the language of Minkowski sums in order to obtain a more general construction via Minkowski sum decompositions of polyhedral complexes.